A.B., Brown University; M.A., Ph.D., University of Michigan

 Studies American politics with an emphasis on race and ethnicity, public opinion, and political psychology

 I grew up in a multiracial and interfaith household.
 Prior to graduate school, I worked in politics and have experience at the federal, state, and local levels of American government.
 I was also a Fulbright Grantee in South Korea.
-Outside of academics, I enjoy singing, walking, and watching plays and musicals.
+Outside of academics, I enjoy watching plays and musicals and spending time with my daughters.